qred/qred-mcp-proxy/README.md

 #### 2. **Enterprise Security Requirements**

 - **Centralized authentication**: Single point of control for user authentication and authorization
-- **Audit logging**: Comprehensive tracking of all user actions and authentication events
+- **Comprehensive logging**: Tracking of all user actions and authentication events
 - **Domain restrictions**: Ensuring only authorized Google Workspace users can access services
 - **Token management**: Secure handling of refresh tokens and session management